guaxinim9/quartz/content/Library.md

 - Theosis by Archimandrite George
 - The Song of the Cell by Siddhartha Mukherjee
 - The Everlasting Man by G.K.
 Chesterton
+- War and Peace in the Global Village by Marshall McLuhan

 #### Recently Read: